dymmond/esmerald/docs/en/docs/guides/more-advanced/01-security.md

 # Security

-This section provides a detailed overview of how to implement authentication and authorization in Esmerald using its native security mechanisms.
+This section provides a detailed overview of how to implement authentication and authorization in Ravyn using its native security mechanisms.

-Esmerald supports multiple authentication methods out of the box, such as:
+Ravyn supports multiple authentication methods out of the box, such as:

 - OAuth2 with JWT tokens
 - HTTP Basic Auth
 - API Key via headers or query parameters
 - OpenID Connect

-For full coverage, see the [Esmerald security documentation](https://www.esmerald.dev/security/).
+For full coverage, see the [Ravyn security documentation](https://www.ravyn.dev/security/).

 ---

 ## Authentication with OAuth2 + JWT

-OAuth2 with JWT (JSON Web Tokens) is a common mechanism for securing APIs in Esmerald.
+OAuth2 with JWT (JSON Web Tokens) is a common mechanism for securing APIs in Ravyn.

 ### Define a Password Hasher